 Which Types Of Smart Clothing Are Most Popular?

 There are many kinds of smart clothing on the market.
 Some have been around for a long time – for example, the classic beanie that also contains Bluetooth connectivity.
 Others are new but are proving popular with a range of consumers.
 These include:

-- The Levi Commuter x Jacquard – made in collaboration with Google, this Levi denim jacket can screen call, control music volue and receive notifactions via Bluetooth connection to a smartphone.
+- The Levi Commuter x Jacquard – made in collaboration with Google, this Levi denim jacket can screen call, control music volume and receive notifications via Bluetooth connection to a smartphone.

-- Snapchat’s Spectacles 2 – these second generation smart glasses can improve image quality of photos and videos while also containing dual microphones to allow for speedier transfer times and better sound recordings.
+- Snapchat’s Spectacles 2 – these second-generation smart glasses can improve the image quality of photos and videos while also containing dual microphones to allow for speedier transfer times and better sound recordings.

 - Nadi X – these yoga pants are capable of sensing if you need to refine your yoga pose and, by using haptic feedback, they tell you which part of your body requires adjustment.

 - Under Armour’s Athlete Recovery – this clothing line is capable of absorbing heat from your body and then reflecting it back onto your skin in the form of far infrared light to enhance relaxation and improve muscle recovery.
 Under Armour has also created pillowcases and bed sheets that cover the body in infrared light during sleep.

 - Sensoria Fitness Socks – these use an advanced textile sensor inbuilt into both socks along with a connected anklet that delivers accurate data about how each foot lands when running or walking.
 The connected application will then offer tips about how to improve your technique while tracking your speed, steps, distance travelled and altitude.